theNewbieClub-MAL/cardArchive/README.md

 Welcome to the official repo for cards archival project.
 As the name suggests, this repo will be one-all-stop archival from past releases until current releases.

-This repo only includes any cards that have been delivered by designer theirselves, or assisted by deliverer team member.
+This repo only includes any cards that have been delivered by designer themselves, or assisted by deliverer team member.

 ## Content Index